Eurydia/project-structogram-builder-online-docs/docs/05-acknowlegdement.md

 **Asmara Gracia**, **Cholpon Esenalieva**, **Edmond Andre Balaj**, and **S. URAIRAT** for proofreading and pointing out inconsistencies within the documentation.

-**Asel Bekbolot kyzy** ([aselbekbolotkyzy25@gmail.com](mailto:aselbekbolotkyzy25@gmail.com)) for proofreading the documentation and providing feedback on the project, especially her opinion on the lack of comments.
+**Asel Bekbolot Kyzy** ([aselbekbolotkyzy25@gmail.com](mailto:aselbekbolotkyzy25@gmail.com)) for proofreading the documentation and providing feedback on the project, especially her opinion on the lack of comments.
 During the earlier stage of the project, I was rather hesitant to implement new features, but she pointed out that comment is a feature that most people have come to expect, and the project should support it.

 **Daniya Safiullina** for proofreading the documentation.